tektutor/openshift-tekton-feb-2022/Day1/README.md

    - user41 thru user50 will be using Cluster 2
 </pre>

+Every time the etcd datastore is updates it triggers some type of events Controllers are registered for those events, hence they get notified whenever certain events occur

 ## RedHat OpenShift Container Platform v4.9 Architecture
+1. kubectl create deploy nginx --image=nginx:latest
+2. kubectl makes a REST call to API server with above information given in kubectl command
+3. API server creates a Deployment object in etcd datastore
+4. Deployment Controller receives the event that there is a new Deployment created in the Cluster
+5. Deployment Controller request API Server to create ReplicaSet based on the information it received from the event
+6. API Server creates a new ReplicaSet in etcd based on the request it received from Deployment Controller
+7. This then trigger another event saying there is a new ReplicaSet that is created in the Cluster
+8. ReplicaSet Controller receives a notification and then it will request the API Server to create Pod entries in etcd
+9. API Server creates as many Pod entries requested by ReplicaSet Controller in the etcd datastore
+10. New Pod entries created in etcd trigger new Pod created events in the cluster
+11. Scheduler receives the New Pod created event and decides where these Pod containers can be scheduled and informs its decision to the API Server
+12. API Server then updates the Pod definition which already there in the etcd store with the Node information recommended by Scheduler
+13. This triggers another event, the kubelet Kubernetes Agent running on the respective nodes gets an event notification.
+14. Kubelet checks if the container image required to create the Pod containers are present in its local container registry.
+If it understands that the image required is missing, kubelet pulls the image from the respective image registry and then it creates the Pod containers.
+15. Kubelet actually interacts with Container Runtime installed on the Node to get the image pulled, creating containers, etc.,
+16. kubelet then updates the API Server periodically as a heart-beat update

+Kubernetes Overview
+Master Node
+ Kubernetes Control Plane Components
+  - API Server
+      - implements all Kubernetes functionalities as REST API
+  - Scheduler
+      - is responsible for identifying a health node where a Pod can be deployed
+  - etcd
+  - Controller Managers
+      - Deployment Controller
+      - Node Controller
+      - Endpoint Controller
+      - ReplicaSet Controller

+- Container Runtime ( Docker, LXC, CRI-O, etc., )
+- kubelet Kubernetes Agent
+- kube-proxy
+    - provides load-balancing functionality to the sevices
+- CoreDNS
+    - helps in supporting service discovery
+    - i.e it let's you access a service by its name as opposed to its IP Address

+Woker Node
+  - Container Runtime ( Docker, LXC, CRI-O,etc., )
+  - kubelet Kubernetes Agent
+  - kube-proxy
+  - User Application Pods (if any)

+Control Plane Components typically run in Master Node

 OpenShift Overview
  - is RedHat's distribution of Kubernetes with many additional features developed on top of Kubernetes